-As at the date of signing of this Disclosure Statement, the credit rating assigned to Southland Building Society is BBB with a positive outlook.
+As at the date of signing of this Disclosure Statement, the credit rating assigned to Southland Building Society is BBB with a stable outlook, updated from a previous positive outlook.
 This credit rating is applicable to long term unsecured obligations payable in New Zealand, in New Zealand dollars.
-The credit rating was issued by Fitch Ratings on 29 July 2021 and was reaffirmed on 30 August 2022.
-The previous credit rating of BBB with a negative outlook was issued by Fitch Ratings on 18 May 2020.
+The credit rating was issued by Fitch Ratings on 1 August 2023.
+The previous credit rating of a positive outlook was issued by Fitch Ratings on 29 July 2021, and reaffirmed on 30 August 2022.
 The rating is not subject to any qualifications.